MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 10. Since you are only testing the naming policy for evaluation, **Discard** the group naming policy.

-In this task, you have configured a naming policy that will block specific words to be used in an Office 365 Group name, as well as you have evaluated the options for prefix and suffix of the Office 365 Group name.
+In this task, you have configured a naming policy that will block specific words to be used in an Microsoft 365 Group name, as well as you have evaluated the options for prefix and suffix of the Microsoft 365 Group name.

 #### Task 6 – Remove the changed Azure AD settings again